ughe/old-bailey/README.md

 # TigerOCR

 `tigerocr` is a client used for benchmarking OCR performance of leading cloud providers.
+Data used in the Old Bailey and OCR paper is available at [https://obo.cs.princeton.edu/data/](https://obo.cs.princeton.edu/data/).

 ## Install

 ```
 pip install -r requirements.txt
-go build -o bin/ ./...
+go install ./...
-cp bin/* scripts/* $GOPATH/bin/
+cp scripts/* $GOPATH/bin/
 ```

 ## Create Keys